PART 41: RESCUE EFFORTS

-Clarke turned away from the both of them, sifting through the rest of their supplies.
+Clarke turned away from the both of them, starting to sift through the rest of their supplies.

 Corry rubbed his chin.
 “Damn.
-I’m not sure I ever truly believed it until now, even after getting that letter.”
+I’m not sure I truly believed it until now.
+Even after getting that letter.”

 “You thought you were lying to yourself?”
 Frank wondered.

 “No, no,” Corry said, shaking his head.
 “Bringing up my history with Julie convinced me I was serious.
 It’s more that, writing the letter out myself, right after receiving it?
-Sort of took the edge off.”
+Sort of took the edge off.
+Made it feel like it could be a prank.”
 He tugged his earlobe.
 “Why couldn’t we simply bring the original back in time with us again?”

-“Because until you wrote it, there was no original,” Frank reminded.
+“Because until you wrote it out, there was no original,” Frank reminded.
 “If the letter we have with us now had been the same one we received, it would have been created from nothing.
-And we couldn’t risk that kind of paradox, not on top of all the other temporal problems we’re dealing with at the moment.”
+And we couldn’t risk adding that kind of paradox, not on top of all the other temporal problems we’re dealing with at the moment.”